Last Updated on

 I suggest you eat it by taking a bite out of an orange slice, then follow up with a spoonful of mousse and repeat.

-How to make this almond orange mousse with anise:
+How to make almond orange mousse with anise:

-You start this recipe by whipping 2 egg whites to stiff peaks and put them in the fridge.
-Next you whip 1/2 cup heavy cream with 1 teaspoon granulated sugar and put the whipped cream in the fridge as well.
+Start this recipe by whipping 2 egg whites to stiff peaks and put them in the fridge.
+Next, whip 1/2 cup heavy cream with 1 teaspoon granulated sugar and put the whipped cream in the fridge as well.
 You will use both of these components later.

-Now you get to the actual base for the mousse.
-You add 1 teaspoon powdered, unflavored gelatin to 3 tablespoons cold water and while the gelatin is blooming you whisk 2 egg yolks with 1/3 cup granulated sugar, 2 teaspoons orange zest, 3/4 teaspoon almond extract and 1 teaspoon ground anise together in a bowl by hand.
+Now you get to the actual base for the mousse: add 1 teaspoon powdered, unflavored gelatin to 3 tablespoons cold water and while the gelatin is blooming, whisk 2 egg yolks with 1/3 cup granulated sugar, 2 teaspoons orange zest, 3/4 teaspoon almond extract and 1 teaspoon ground anise together in a bowl by hand.

-Once your egg yolk/sugar mix is light and fluffy the gelatin will be ready so you briefly heat it and then whisk it into the egg yolk mix.
-Next you whisk in the whipped cream and then the whipped egg whites.
+Once your egg yolk/sugar mix is light and fluffy the gelatin will be ready.
+Heat the gelatin briefly and then whisk it into the egg yolk mix.
+Next, whisk in the whipped cream and then the whipped egg whites.
 Chill the mousse in the fridge until it’s fully set.